Konn25/carservice/README.md

 ## Frontend

-Soon I will upload the frontend for this project.
+You can download the frontend for this project here: https://github.com/Konn25/carservice_frontend